CJPrindle/color-seek/README.md

 ## Overview ##

-**color-seek** allows you to build a color palette from a source file or URL.
+**color-seek** is a command line tool which allows you to build a color palette from a source file or URL.
 The source is scanned for valid CSS color values and the results are formatted, purged of duplicates, and then sorted to produce the _Color Palette_.
 The palette can then be transformed into several predefined file formats for use in your projects.
-In addition, a HTML page is created which displays the palette as a grid of swatches, with the colors displaying their value in each CSS format.
+In addition, a HTML page is created which displays the palette as a grid of color swatches, with each displaying their CSS values in each color format.

 ![Readme Image 1](./img/readme-1.png)